kubernetes-retired/external-storage/nfs-client/README.md

 parameters:
   archiveOnDelete: "false" # When set to "false" your PVs will not be archived
                            # by the provisioner upon deletion of the PVC.
+  archiveDoNotMove: "false" # When set to "true" and archiveOnDelete=true archived will keep directory name.
 ```

 **Step 5: Finally, test your environment!**